Konstantin Balmont: Private life

 In the early 1900s, while in Paris, Balmont met Yelena Konstantinovna Tsvetkovskaya (1880–1943), general K. G. Tzvetkovsky's daughter, a student of mathematics at the University of Paris and the poet's ardent fan.
 Balmont, as some of his letters suggested, wasn't in love with her, but soon found himself in many ways dependent upon the girl who proved to be a loyal, devoted friend.
 Balmont's family life got seriously complicated in 1907 when Tsvetkovskaya gave birth to a daughter Mirra, named so by her father in the memory of the poet Mirra Lokhvitskaya, who died in 1905 and with whom he had passionate platonic relations.
 Torn between the two families, in 1909 Balmont attempted suicide for the second time (jumping out a window) and again survived.
 Up until 1917 he lived in Saint Petersburg with Tsvetkovskaya and Mirra, occasionally visiting Yekaterina and Nina in Moscow.
 While in France Balmont continued to correspond with Andreyeva up until 1934.

 Balmont and Tsvetkovskaya, according to Teffi, communicated in a bizarrely pretentious manner.
 "She was always calling him 'a poet' and never 'my husband', since they never married (he remained legally married to Yekaterina until his death).
 A simple phrase such as 'my husband would like a drink' in their special argot would turn into something like: 'A poet is willing to appease his thirst'."
 Unlike Andreyeva, Yelena Tsvetkovskaya was helpless in domestic life and had no influence over Balmont whatsoever.

 From 1919 Balmont was romantically linked with Dagmar Shahovskaya (née von Lilienfeld, 1893–1967), who followed Balmont to France in 1921.
 They lived apart except for brief periods, although Dagmar bore Balmont two children: Georges (1922–1943) and Svetlana (1925–2018).
 Balmont sent her letters or postcards almost daily; in all, 858 of them survived, mostly from 1920-1924.
 It was Elena Tsvetkovskaya, though, who remained with Balmont until his dying day.
 She died in 1943, surviving him by a year.
 Balmont's wife, Yekaterina died in 1954.
 Dagmar Shahovskaya died in 1967.

 Mirra Tsvetkovskaya (in her first marriage Boychenko, in the second Ayutina) was a published poet, who used the pseudonym Aglaya Gamayun.
 She died in Paris in 1970.

 In music

 Among the Russian composers who have set Balmont's poetry to music are Mikhail Gnessin, Nikolai Myaskovsky, Nikolai Obukhov, Sergei Prokofiev, Sergei Rachmaninoff, Maximilian Steinberg, Igor Stravinsky, and Sergei Taneyev.
 His free Russian translation of Edgar Allan Poe's "The Bells" formed the basis for Rachmaninoff's choral symphony of the same name, Op.
 35.

 He surely influenced Aleksandr Scriabin for his Poème de l’extase.

-In 2022, a Russian symphonic black metal band Morpheus presented the album «Духи чумы», the title track of which is based on the poems of Konstantin Balmont "Spirits of the Plague".